Is Cell Phone Radiation Dangerous or Not?

 By using the hands-free function, at least the radiation exposure on the head can be considerably reduced.
 Anyone who uses a Bluetooth headset for this purpose should make sure that a low-radiation Bluetooth transmitter is installed.

-The use of modern networks such as 3G (UMTS) or 4G (LTE) reduces the radiation exposure compared to the use of the 2G mobile phone network (GSM).
+The use of modern networks such as 4G (LTE) or 5G reduces the radiation exposure compared to the use of the older 2G mobile phone network (GSM).
 By telephoning over a WLAN network, radiation exposure can also be reduced.
+You find all tipps regarding WIFI calling in our guide.

 The FOPH advises against shielding products such as special protective covers or special stickers.
 If the quality of the connection is impaired by such protective measures, the smartphone must compensate for this by increasing the radiation.